MIM-72 / M48 Chaparral

-The missile is lightweight, supersonic, fire-and-forget, with an infrared homing guidance system capable of engaging fixed-wing and helicopter targets.
-To enhance missile acquisition range and capability the Rosette Scan Seeker (RSS) guidance section has been developed and is effective against infrared jammers.
-The missile is carried and handled as an assembled single round of ammunition.
+The missile was lightweight, supersonic, fire-and-forget, with an infrared homing guidance system capable of engaging fixed-wing and helicopter targets.
+To enhance missile acquisition range and capability the Rosette Scan Seeker (RSS) guidance section has been developed and was effective against infrared jammers.
+The missile was carried and handled as an assembled single round of ammunition.
 Used against helicopters and low flying fixed-wing jets, it homes in on the heat given off by the target aircraft's engine exhaust.
-Although US forces never fired this missile in combat, the system has been successfully used under such conditions by allies of the United States.

 The Chaparral Fire Unit may be used either carrier mounted or unmounted.
 The launcher contains a rotating mount that includes four missile launch rails and provides the gunner the means to aim and fire using automatic or manual tracking.
 Eight additional missiles are stowed in the vehicle.

 The system uses an M-730A2 cargo carrying, self-propelled tracked vehicle "9a" variant of the M-113 Armored Personnel Carrier, which can be made amphibious by adding an existing swim kit.
 A towed configuration was also available.